cgfarmer4/EnvelopWebVR/readme.md

 - MIDI Input / Messaging

 #### Known Issues
 - Timeline blurry on retina screens.
+- Antialias WebGL Renderer FPS performance on retina
 - UDP Server connections limit error.

 If you find other issues, please file them on Github or even better open a pull request :D.